Creative writing

 Typical employers

-As a creative writing graduate you may work to establish yourself as a writer on a self-employed basis, either writing your own works, or writing for others in a freelance capacity.
+As a creative writing graduate, you may work to establish yourself as a writer on a self-employed basis, either writing your own works, or writing for others in a freelance capacity.

 Alternatively, you could find opportunities with a variety of employers, including: